HMO Licensing Rules: A Landlord’s Guide

 Mandatory HMO licence conditions

-- A room with usable floor area of less than 6.51m² cannot be occupied as sleeping accommodation by any person aged 10 or over
+- A room with a usable floor area of less than 6.51m² cannot be occupied as sleeping accommodation by any person aged 10 or over

-- Any room with a usable floor area above 4.64m² may be occupied by a child under 10 provided the room is let or occupied in connection with another room which has a usable floor area of or in excess of 6.51m² and which is occupied by a parent or guardian of the child
+- A room with a usable floor area of at least 4.64m² may be occupied by a child under 10, provided it is let or occupied in connection with another room of at least 6.51m² occupied by a parent or guardian of the child

-Speak to us about HMO Licensing
+Speak to us about HMO licensing

 Share this article